fawazahmed0/the-solo-developers-manifesto/README.md

 **2.2 Documentation &amp; PR:**

 - Minimal documentation for users and also about how the code works (for myself &amp; future Devs) (Code comments, unit test cases above function, etc)
-- PR/Marketing (Write Medium/dev.to/LinkedIn Article, Reddit, Product Hunt, Answering SO, Quora etc, 4P&#39;s-Price, Product, Place, Promotion, Market Targeting/Segmentation message with differentiation &amp; positioning) (Refer similar software to make marketing message), use good GFX(pixabay)
+- PR/Marketing (Write Medium/dev.to/LinkedIn Article, Reddit, Product Hunt, Answering SO, Quora etc, 4P&#39;s-Price, Product, Place, Promotion, Market Targeting/Segmentation message with differentiation &amp; positioning) (Refer similar software to make marketing message), use good Graphics(pixabay)

 **3. Measurement:**

-- Measure &amp; document the estimated time vs actual time taken for subtask, to help in future estimation using my historical values (by seeing time taken previous for similar subtask) and also for retrospective to make things better
+- Measure &amp; document the estimated time vs actual time taken for subtask, to help in future estimation using my historical values (by seeing time taken previously for similar subtask) and also for retrospective to make things better
 - Google Timer to measure task and then use Google stopwatch to measure extra time taken (This helps in future estimation by comparing estimated time vs actual time)

 **4. Retrospective:**